How Common is Identity Theft in California? (2025 Update)

 - Tech Industry Workers: Silicon Valley's tech workers face sophisticated fraud schemes targeting their substantial assets.
 High-income levels, access to sensitive systems, and frequent job changes create vulnerabilities.

-- Recent Immigrants: California's 27% foreign-born population (10.7 million) navigates complex financial systems, language barriers, and limited credit history.
+- Recent Immigrants: California's 27% foreign-born population (10.7 million4) navigates complex financial systems, language barriers, and limited credit history.
 Unfamiliarity with fraud tactics and credit monitoring creates detection delays.

-- College Students: California's 400+ colleges and universities with 3+ million students create concentrated vulnerable populations.
-UC system (280,000+ students), CSU system (480,000+ students), and private universities represent hundreds of thousands of targets.
+- College Students: California's 400+ colleges and universities with 3+ million students3 create concentrated vulnerable populations.
+UC system (280,000+ students5), CSU system (480,000+ students5), and private universities represent hundreds of thousands of targets.

 - Entertainment Industry: Los Angeles's entertainment industry workers face unique vulnerabilities—fluctuating income, high-profile targets, and sophisticated fraud schemes.